spanishbullet/ELST/README.md

 ## Overview

-Event Log Viewer is a Windows Forms application designed to read and display Windows Event Log (.evtx) files in a readable format the tells the story hidden in the log file.
+Event Log Viewer is a WinForms application designed to read and display Windows Event Log (.evtx) files in a readable format that tells the story hidden in the log file.
 It provides an interface to load an event log file, extract relevant event information, and display it in a tabular format.
 To work on this code you must open Visual Studio as administrator.

-## WARNING
-**This is a prototype and is not ready for production.
-Do not use this on a single copy as there is a posibility it could damage files you upload.
-Only use this software on a copy or backup of the files you with to analyze.
-This software is not yet optimized for large files.**

 ## Features

-- **Drive Searc**: Search for all "Microsoft-Windows-Partition%4Diagnostic.evtx" files in a drive or directory.
+- **Drive Search**: Search for all "Microsoft-Windows-Partition%4Diagnostic.evtx" files in a drive or directory.
 - **Load and Read .evtx Files**: Select and load miltiple Windows Event Log files in seperate windows or in the same window to see all events together.
 - **Display Event Data**: Show event details such as Event ID, Provider, Level, Time Created, and specific data fields in a DataGridView.
 - **Customizable View**: Easlily show or hide and reorder event propeties to your needs.